JuliaInterop/MATLAB.jl/README.md

 x = mxarray(Dict("a"=>1, "b"=>"string", "c"=>[1,2,3])) # converts a Julia dictionary to a MATLAB struct
 ```

-The function ``mxarray`` can also converts a compound type to a Julia struct:
+The function ``mxarray`` can also convert a compound type to a Julia struct:
 ```julia
 type S
 	x::Float64